 ***The BVAR Project is currently planning to hold our summer field school in 2021.
 Tentative dates are provided below, and are subject to change or cancellation.
 See our statement on the coronavirus here.***

-In 2020 BVAR will be hosting its 33rd summer field school.
-Our fieldwork in 2020 will continue with investigations at the ancient Maya sites of Cahal Pech, Baking Pot and Xunantunich.
+In 2021 BVAR will be hosting its 33rd summer field school.
+Our fieldwork will continue with investigations at the ancient Maya sites of Cahal Pech, Baking Pot, and Xunantunich.
 These major Belize Valley sites are located on the outskirts of the modern town of San Ignacio, capital of the Cayo District of Belize, Central America (click here for a location map and general info on Belize).

 Option One - 4 Weeks

 This option is the full field school and is designed for extensive exposure to archaeological methods and techniques.
-This option spans four weeks and includes extensive training in archaeological field techniques: reconnaissance, survey, excavation, and artifact processing.
-This option forms a complete curriculum including all lectures, site tours and written exams.
+This option spans four weeks and includes extensive training in archaeological field techniques: survey, excavation, and artifact processing, among other skills.
+This option forms a complete curriculum including all lectures, site tours, and written exams.
 This option is tailored for students wishing to obtain academic credit for this field course.
 Nonetheless this option is also suitable for enthusiasts seeking in-depth exposure to archaeological field experience.